nutanix-cloud-native/opendocs/docs/openshift/install/assisted/index.md

 ## Takeaways

--   You can easily deploy multinode/single node OCP cluster using the Red Hat console
+-   You can easily deploy multinode/single node OCP cluster using the Assisted Installer in Red Hat console
 -   You can provision resources (VM, Storage, etc) on Nutanix using Terraform IaaC (GitOps)

     !!!info "Good to know"